santiagopintus/cse210-project/docs/planning.md

 ### What features will we include?
 The goal of asking this question is to identify what will and what won't be included.
 Use this simple feature planning guide to help you.

 - Ideally, we will include two players.
 Player 1 moves using the arrows keys, and player 2 moves using w, a, s, d keys.
 The player's plane will have enough resistance to resist 3 shots from the enemy.
-Each enemy the player defeat will give to him a certain amount of points depending on the type of enemy defeated.
+Each enemy the player defeats will give to him a certain amount of points depending on the type of enemy defeated.
 We will not create different levels.
 The whole game will be on the same level.

 ### What is your timeline?
 The answer to this question is mostly already decided.
 Just take a minute to review the rest of the course schedule together.